Haim Ramon: Failed Labor leadership bid

 When Labor returned to power in 1999 under Ehud Barak, Ramon was appointed Minister in the Prime Minister's Office, overseeing government reform and relations between the government and Knesset.
 He became Minister of Internal Affairs for a second time in 2000, serving until Barak's government fell in 2001.
 He opposed Barak's proposals to enter a coalition under Ariel Sharon, and did not participate in the coalition formed in March 2002 by Sharon and Binyamin Ben-Eliezer, Barak's successor as Labor leader.
 He ran for the leadership of the Labor Party in November 2002, losing to Amram Mitzna.
 In January 2005, the Labor Party entered the government of Ariel Sharon and Ramon became Minister without Portfolio responsible for Jerusalem Affairs, departing in November 2005 with the other Labor ministers.

 Joining Kadima

 Following Sharon's break from Likud, and the formation of the centrist Kadima party with which he was deeply involved, and after the resignation of Labor ministers, Ramon broke from Labor and joined Kadima.
-He was the first Labor politician to join Kadima, paving the way for others to join, including former President of Israel, Shimon Peres and Dalia Itzik, who joined him after several days.
-In the present government, formed in 2006 and headed by Ehud Olmert, Ramon was appointed Justice Minister.
+He was the first Labor politician to join Kadima, while others only followed later, including former President of Israel, Shimon Peres and Dalia Itzik, who joined Kadima after several days.
+In the government formed in 2006 and headed by Ehud Olmert, Ramon was appointed Justice Minister.
 During the 2006 Israel-Lebanon conflict, Ramon emerged as one of the most hawkish members of cabinet.